• Facebook

 Can you freeze corn pudding?

-This casserole can be frozen for up to two months.
-You can freeze the entire casserole, or cut it up into squares and individually wrap the squares in foil or plastic, then place them in a bag or airtight container.
+You can freeze this corn casserole for up to 2 months.
+Feel free to freeze the entire casserole.
+You can also cut it up into squares and individually wrap the squares in foil or plastic and then place them in a bag or airtight container.

-I recommend refrigerating this casserole as it contains highly perishable ingredients such as meat, cheese and dairy.
-The casserole will stay fresh at room temperature for up to one hour, and can be refrigerated for up to 3 days.
+I recommend refrigerating corn casserole leftovers from this casserole as it contains highly perishable ingredients such as meat, cheese and dairy.
+The casserole will stay fresh at room temperature for up to one hour.
+You can refrigerate it for up to 3 days.

 A serving of corn casserole filled with bacon, cheese and peppers.

-I serve this casserole for every major holiday, and my family can’t get enough of it!
-Loaded corn casserole is also great for potlucks, I always get so many requests for the recipe when I bring it to share with friends.
+I serve this corn casserole recipe for every major holiday, and my family can’t get enough of it!
+People love to make this corn casserole recipe for potlucks!
+I always get so many requests for the recipe when I bring it to share with friends.

-This year, shake up your holiday dinner and try a loaded casserole in place of the traditional basic corn casserole.
+This year, bring your holiday dinner to the next level and try this delicious corn casserole recipe.
 Your family will thank you!

 Corn Casserole Video